 Where to stay for 4 days in Bangkok?

 If you are looking for fun and a party every day, the answer is pretty simple, stay close to Khao San Road.
-There’s an endless list of hostels and guesthouses in Khao San Road, but we suggest DPM Bangkok Hostel Bar & Travel.
-It’s a fun hostel with a fine bar and perfectly located between Khao San Road and Rambuttri Alley.
-The BED STATION Hostel Khaosan is a very nice alternative!
+There’s an endless list of hostels and guesthouses on Khao San Road, but we suggest Dewan Bangkok..
+The W22 by Burasari is a lovely alternative!

 On the other hand, if you want a more peaceful hotel or guesthouse and aren’t interested in all the noise of the partiers of Khao San, we suggest you stay closer to the financial and embassy districts.
 They are conveniently located close to several public transport options, so you won’t have problems going everywhere.
-Here we suggest the Adelphi Suites Bangkok if you are looking for an upscale hotel, or the Forty Seven view by
+Here we suggest the Chillax Resort if you are looking for an upscale hotel.

-Any of these 4 options ensure that you’ll be very well located during your 4 days in Bangkok!
-And, it’s really important to have a hotel that’s perfectly located, so you don’t lose precious time.
+Any of these three options ensure you’ll be well-located during your 4 days in Bangkok!
+And it’s essential to have an ideally located hotel, so you don’t lose precious time.